Valiyaperumpuzha

 Valiyaperumpuzha is a village situated in Mavelikkara, on the banks of the Achankovil river, in between Mavelikkara Municipality, Chennithala Panchayat, and Chettikulangara Panchayat in Kerala, India.
 Valiyaperumpuzha is situated 2 km north of Thattarambalanm Junction.

 St Sebastian's Roman Catholic Church is situated at Valiyaperumpuzha which comes under the Mavelikkara Forane in Roman Catholic Diocese of Quilon.

-Chennithala Palliyodam(snake boat) is another attraction.
+The Chennithala Palliyodam (snake boat) is another attraction; in September 2022, a palliyodam overturned and three passengers drowned.